-Shawan is a Palestinian human rights defender and the General Director of Al-Haq, an independent Palestinian non-governmental human rights organization and an ICJ affiliate.
-He began his career as a fieldworker in the southern West Bank for Al Haq and acquired a MA in human rights from Galway University in Ireland before becoming the General Director of Al-Haq.
+A third-term commissioner, Shawan is a Palestinian human rights defender and the General Director of Al-Haq, an independent Palestinian non-governmental human rights organization and an ICJ affiliate.
+He was elected to the Executive Committee in 2018.
+He began his career as a fieldworker in the southern West Bank for Al-Haq and acquired a MA in human rights from Galway University in Ireland before becoming the General Director of Al-Haq.
 In August 1990, during one of his administrative detention terms, Amnesty International adopted him as a prisoner of conscience.
 In November 1994, the UN Working Group on Arbitrary Detention declared his detention to be arbitrary.
 Following his release in early 1998, the Israeli authorities allowed him to travel abroad eight times over seven years before imposing an indefinite travel ban in 2006, after he became Al-Haq’s director.
 Shawan has won numerous awards from various European and American organizations.
 He is also a member of the MENA board at Human Rights Watch.

-Kalthoum Kennou is currently serving her second term as Commissioner, having been elected in 2011 and re-elected in 2016.
+Kalthoum Kennou is currently serving her third term as Commissioner, having been elected in 2011 and re-elected in 2016.
 She is a Judge of the Tunisian Cassation Court.
 She previously served as an investigating Judge at the Tribunal of Tozeur in Tunisia (2010 – 2012), an investigating Judge at the Tribunal of Kairouan (2005 – 2010) and a Judge at the Court of Appeal of Tunis (2001-2005).
 She has been the President of the Tunisian Judges’ Association since 2011, and served as its Secretary-General in 2005.
 She is a strong advocate in support of the rule of law and the independence of the judiciary in Tunisia, where she has been the subject of professional and personal attacks as the result of her work.

-Fatsah Ouguergouz is serving his first term as an ICJ Commissioner, having been elected in March 2015.
+Fatsah Ouguergouz is serving his second term as an ICJ Commissioner, having been elected in March 2015.
 Justice Ouguergouz is a former Vice-President of and one of the inaugural judges of the African Court of Human and People’s Rights, first elected in 2006 and then re-elected in 2010 for a six-year term.
 He graduated in Law from the University of St. Etienne in France and has a PhD in International Law from the Graduate Institute of International Law in Geneva.
 He has taught Public International Law at the University of Geneva, has served as a Human Rights Officer in Rwanda for the United Nations High Commissioner for Human Rights, worked as Legal Officer at the Office of Legal Affairs of the United Nations in New York and was Secretary of the International Court of Justice at the Hague.